thuaung23/Snake_Game/README.md

-# This program implement Object Oriented Programming.
+# This program implements Object Oriented Programming.
 # Mainly Turtle module is used to create this game.